 Sales and Support teams were interacting with hundreds of clients a day without any insight into where they were in the sales funnel or what opportunities they could be eligible for.
 Without a CRM or easy access to this vital information, we were leaving revenue on the table and providing sub-optimal customer service.

 Understanding User Needs

-Because the majority of interactions with clients took place over email, we built a plugin that uses email addresses as the unique identifier for loading a client’s information.
+Because the majority of interactions with clients took place over email, we decided to build a plugin that uses email addresses as the unique identifier for loading a client’s information.
 Click to open an email, and the plugin will auto-refresh with that client’s data.

 - Brand & Partner DetailsDomestic TopResume or international TopCV customer, including the partner (usually a job board) that they came to us through.